-Although he published twelve works of fiction during his life it’s fair to say that John Braine is little remembered today for anything but his first novel Room at the Top published in 1957.
+Although he published twelve works of fiction during his life it’s fair to say that for most people John Braine is little remembered today for anything but his first novel Room at the Top published in 1957.
 He was born in a small terraced house near the Westgate area of central Bradford in 1922.
 The family later moved to the suburb of Thackley when his father got a job at Esholt’s Sewage works.
 The Yorkshire Post described Thackley of the time as “a grim satellite of industrial Shipley, just the sort of place his main Room at the Top character Joe Lampton came from, “where the snow seemed to turn black almost before it hit the ground.”‘

 Braine left St. Bede’s Grammar School at sixteen and worked in a shop, a laboratory and a factory before becoming, after the war, a librarian in Bingley, a small town five miles up the Aire Valley.
 Braine came up with the idea for his first novel while being treated for tuberculosis in a hospital near the Yorkshire Dales town of Grassington.
 He stated that his favourite author was Guy de Maupassant and that Room at the Top was based on Bel Ami, but that “the critics didn’t pick it up”.

 Vernon Johnson of the Guardian reviewed Braine’s first novel in March 1957: